-The Soccer Legacy Project is a partnership among SSV Community Foundation (i.e., WE FANS), History San Jose (the city's history museum) and the San Jose Earthquakes.
-We are collecting, preserving and exhibiting the history of soccer here in the Bay Area -- the entire history, youth, recreational, and pro; men and women; and not merely the Quakes (both NASL and MLS), but FC Gold Pride, San Jose Cyberrays, San Jose Frogs, San Francisco Seals, Real San Jose, Oakland Clippers, Oakland Stompers, and beyond.
+The Soccer Legacy Project is a partnership among the SSV Community Foundation (i.e., WE FANS), History San Jose (the city’s history museum), and the San Jose Earthquakes.
+We are collecting, preserving, and exhibiting the history of soccer here in the Bay Area — the entire history, youth, recreational, and pro; men and women; and not merely the Quakes (both NASL and MLS), but FC Gold Pride, San Jose Cyberrays, San Jose Frogs, San Francisco Seals, Real San Jose, Oakland Clippers, Oakland Stompers, and beyond.

 WE FANS are collecting the artifacts and saving them from oblivion by donating them to the museum.
 The Quakes have joined in by donating a comprehensive collection of electronic images and videos from the MLS era, 1996-2005, along with select items like Joe Cannon’s game-worn kit from his 100th victory.
 Former players have joined in by donating items (including the reel-to-reel highlight footage by Johnny Moore).
 And individual fans have cleaned out their closets, attics, and basements.